Programs

 Deaf Youth Creatives

-Deaf Youth Drama Experiences, a dynamic and inclusive creative series of workshops for young Deaf individuals interested in theater and performing arts.
-Over the course of the year, students will explore the world of drama while developing a variety of skills, including acting techniques, stagecraft, and collaborative storytelling.
+Deaf Youth Creatives is a dynamic and inclusive creative program for young Deaf individuals, who are interested in the performing arts.
+The youths will explore the world of theater while developing a variety of skills, including acting techniques, stagecraft, and collaborative storytelling.

 ID: Blue dusk background with mountains on the bottom.
 Neon sign for “SEATTLE DEAF FILM FESTIVAL, deafspotlight.org/sdff” on left.